pypa/hatch/docs/config/build.md

 ```

 !!! tip
-    Although not recommended, you may define global configuration in the `tool.hatch.build` table which targets may override.
+    Although not recommended, you may define global configuration in the `tool.hatch.build` table.
+Keys may then be overridden by target config.

 ## Build system